sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 ## Rate limits

-You should always include a token in a configuration for a GitHub.com URL to avoid being denied service by GitHub's [unauthenticated rate limits](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limiting).
+Always include a token in a configuration for a GitHub.com URL to avoid being denied service by GitHub's [unauthenticated rate limits](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limiting).
 If you don't want to automatically synchronize repositories from the account associated with your personal access token, you can create a token without a [`repo` scope](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/#available-scopes) for the purposes of bypassing rate limit restrictions only.

-If Sourcegraph hits a rate limit imposed by GitHub, Sourcegraph will wait the appropriate amount of time specified by GitHub before retrying the request.
+When Sourcegraph hits a rate limit imposed by GitHub, Sourcegraph waits the appropriate amount of time specified by GitHub before retrying the request.
 This can be several minutes in extreme cases.

 ### GitHub Enterprise Server rate limits